Areas of Learning

 There are five key areas of learning at Transition2, the identification of which helps to focus our young people and families/carers on possibilities for future life outcomes.

-Learners and people in their circle of support work with our experienced teaching and learning team to establish realistic long-term goals which are divided into targets within the specified learning areas.
+Learners and their circle of support work with our experienced teaching and learning team to co-produce realistic medium to long term goals which are divided into targets within specified learning priority areas, bespoke to their EHCPs.

 Being a part of our local community is really important to us here at T2 so we encourage our learners to go out and experience all the exciting things Derby and Derbyshire have to offer.
 Whether you want to travel independently on public transport, become more confident at the shops or learn to look after yourself in and around the local community, we can support you to practise and develop your skills.

 Opportunities available in this area of learning include Independent Travel Training and Communicating for Shopping and Leisure.

 Wrap around support for employment and active citizenship is important, such as preparing a packed lunch or selecting appropriate clothing for the weather.
 Here at T2 we offer lots of opportunities to gain confidence in wrap-around support skills, including important lessons about how to keep yourself healthy and safe, by taking regular exercise, eating a balanced diet and attending your annual health check.